thoughtbot/ruby-science/book/introduction/smells.md

 When performing code reviews, be on the lookout for smells.
 Whenever you see a smell, think about whether or not it would be better if you changed the code to remove the smell.
-If you're reviewing somebody else's code, suggest possible ways to refactor the code that would remove the smell.
+If you're reviewing somebody else's code, suggest possible ways to refactor the code which would remove the smell.

 Don't treat code smells as bugs.
 Attempting to "fix" every smell you run across will end up being a waste of time, as not every smell is the symptom of an